Roman consul: Epigraphy

-In Roman inscriptions, the word consul was abbreviated cos.
+In Roman inscriptions, the word consul was usually abbreviated cos.
 The disappearance of the ⟨N⟩ was based on the classical Latin pronunciation of the word as /kõːsul/ or [ko:sul] since an /n/ sound before a fricative was omitted or solely nasalized the previous vowel instead.
 The word was sometimes spelled cosol in antiquity.
 Particularly in the imperial era, additional consulships after the first were noted by a trailing Roman numeral: twice consul was abbreviated cos ii, thrice consul cos iii, four times consul cos iiii or iv, etc.

 Lists of Roman consuls

 For a complete list of Roman consuls, see: